waldronmatt/groundwork/packages/lit-override/README.md

 - This project assumes you are overriding styles and markup on initial load via `connectedCallback`.
 Additional work would need to be done to support overriding if state changes (for example, if you decide to inject styles and markup at a later point in the component's/app's lifecycle or after an action).

-- Another possible approach to this could be to leverage [Lit Context](https://lit.dev/docs/data/context/) to make available the point in which the component is ready to accept custom styles and markup.

-- As described in more detail below, this project uses Lit for overriding.
-For a native web component implementation, check out [this article](https://css-tricks.com/encapsulating-style-and-structure-with-shadow-dom/#aa-the-best-of-both-worlds) and associated [codepen](https://codepen.io/calebdwilliams/pen/rROadR).
+- Emitting `connectedCallback` might be considered an anti-pattern, especially when abused.
+Performance can become an issue when attempting to override an excessive amount of components' styles and markup.

 `injectTemplate`

 - Props fed into your custom markup will not work.
 Only static markdown is supported.
+- DOM cleanup might become expensive when there are an excessive amount of elements to remove.
 - This utility is fragile because it relies on Lit's internal `template` to set the markup overrides.
-- Custom elements such as `lit-override` must be configured to detect template elements for this utility to work.

 `injectStyles`

-- `adoptedStylesheets` will append your custom styles after the component's default styling.
-This is a spec built into the API; see [this thread](https://github.com/WICG/construct-stylesheets/issues/45) for more info.
-In this repo, this isn't a problem because `lit-override` comes with no stylings by default.
-If you do include this functionality in a component with default styles, you may need to use `!important` to override which isn't ideal.
+- You may need to use `!important` on your custom css to override styles if you leave `replace` set to the default value of `false`.
 - This utility is fragile because the fallback behavior relies on Lit's internal `style` to set the style overrides.

+## Native Web Components

+For a similar native web component implementation, check out [this article](https://css-tricks.com/encapsulating-style-and-structure-with-shadow-dom/#aa-the-best-of-both-worlds) and associated [codepen](https://codepen.io/calebdwilliams/pen/rROadR).

 ## Caution